DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model_definitions.md

     :language: yaml
     :lines: 1-3
 ```
-`External Model`s can be referenced, created and used the same as internal `model`s.
+`External Model`s can be referenced, created, and used the same as internal `model`s.

 ### Defining System State In Models